hugshoney/barnaclebot/README.md

 ## Behind the Source Code
-I always want to learn English but I'm so unmotivated, and I want to learn Python programming too, but I'm so lazy.
-Because of that, I'm trying to learn Python programming while making a Telegram bot to help myself learn English.
+I always want to learn English but I'm so unmotivated, and I want to learn programming too, but I'm so lazy.
+Because of that, I'm trying to learn programming while making a Telegram bot to help myself learn English.
 Now, my English and programming skill that I have still sucks :sweat_smile:.

 ## Quick Start Setup
 1. Clone the repository. `git clone https://github.com/hugshoney/barnacle-bot.git`